nkarl/wsu-cpts-453-graph-theory/homeworks/Course Paper/Paper.md

 This extension of convolution to graphs is a breakthrough, because it allows for the localization of nodes and mapping them into equivariants, effectively preserving the topology of the global graph.

+### Cutting-Edge Applications

-Going in a step further, This has open up a new direction into building HyperNetworks that can operate on the computational graph representation of neural networks.
+Going in a step further, this advance in research has opened up a new direction into building meta-networks that can operate on the computational graph representation of other neural networks.
 Thanks to node representation/embedding learning, i.e. the mapping of individual nodes to fixed-size real-valued vectors, we can simplify a complex system into a computational graph presentation.
-In other words, a feature vector can be abstracted away into a representative node in a HyperNetwork.
+In other words, a feature vector can be abstracted away into a representative node in a meta-network.

 This leads us to [HyperNetwork](https://openreview.net/forum?id=rkpACe1lx).
 HyperNetworks are indeed very useful in operating on manifolds, i.e. high dimensional object, which are increasingly becoming more relevant with the exponential generation of data and the accompanying demand for computational throughput.